storybookjs/marko/lib/core/README.md

 ### Events on startup

 The store can only be changed during "configuration".
 The `ConfigApi` will call `store.startConfiguration()`, then the user code (or `loadCsf`'s loader) which will use client API to load up stories.
 At the end of the user's code the `ConfigApi` will call `store.finishConfiguration()`.
-At this point the `SET_STORIES` event is emitted and the stories are transmitted to the manager.
+At this point the `SET_STORY_STORE_DATA` event is emitted and the stories are transmitted to the manager.

 The `SET_CURRENT_STORY` "command" event can be used to set the selection on the store.
 However only once this has been recieved _and_ configuration is over will the store use the `RENDER_CURRENT_STORY` to tell the `StoryRenderer` to render it.